California Pay Transparency. Single-State Compliance.

 | Gap | −16.6% | |||

-Same title.
-Same level.
-She has a year more experience and better ratings.
-He was hired during the Q3 2024 talent crunch at a 20% market premium.
-Everyone knew it was a market adjustment.
-The question is whether "the market" is a valid explanation.
+Same title, same level.
+She has more experience and better ratings.
+He was hired in the Q3 2024 talent crunch at a 20% market premium.

-Under California's Equal Pay Act, it's not.
+Under California's Equal Pay Act, "the market" is not a defence.

 Ridgeline's legal team has listed three reasons for the $23,600 gap between Lauren and Brian.
 Under California's Equal Pay Act, which of these can legally justify a pay difference?